airou-lab/Semantic-Segmentation-Module/segformer_readme.md

-# Bird Camera Trap Semantic Segmentation with SegFormer
+# Semantic Segmentation in Aviary with SegFormer

 This project implements semantic segmentation for bird camera trap images using SegFormer, identifying 8 classes: Background, Branch, Camera, Fence, Ground, Nest, Tree, and Water.